 - Topical eye supplement (OS-01 EYE).

-OneSkin claims that its proprietary OS-01 peptide offers the following skin health benefits:
+OneSkin claims that OS-01 offers the following skin health benefits:

 - Increased epidermal thickness, leading to fewer wrinkles and more protection against external stressors.